 The integrity of the results relies on the rigorous and consistent identification of satellite galaxies across diverse cosmic environments, ranging from dense clusters to sparse voids.
-To enable robust comparative analysis, a unified methodology for catalog construction is adopted, following the framework of \cite{javanmardi2019number}, who similarly employed a Millennium-II based galaxy catalog to investigate satellite systems.
-The selection criteria used to construct a uniform and unbiased satellite catalog across clusters, groups, and voids are as follows: \begin{enumerate}[i)] \item All halos containing any galaxy with a stellar mass exceeding 0.8 times that of the central galaxy are excluded.
+To enable robust comparative analysis, a unified methodology for catalogue construction is adopted, following the framework of \cite{javanmardi2019number}, who similarly used a Millennium-II-based galaxy catalogue to investigate satellite systems.
+The selection criteria used to construct a uniform and unbiased satellite catalogue across clusters, groups, and voids are as follows: \begin{enumerate}[i)] \item All halos containing any galaxy with a stellar mass exceeding 0.8 times that of the central galaxy are excluded.
 This criterion ensures that the identified central galaxy serves as the dominant gravitational anchor of its host halo.

-\item Only satellite galaxies (i.e., those residing in subhalos) located within the virial radius ($R_{vir}$) of the central galaxy and exhibiting an $r$-band absolute magnitude of $M_{r} < -9$ are considered.
-These selection criteria are adopted from typical conditions employed in observational studies of classical satellites (e.g., \cite{martin2009pandas,carlsten2021structures}).
+\item Only satellite galaxies (i.e. those residing in subhalos) located within the virial radius ($R_{vir}$) of the central galaxy and exhibiting an $r$-band absolute magnitude of $M_{r} < -9$ are considered.
+These selection criteria are adopted from typical conditions employed in observational studies of classical satellites (e.g. \cite{martin2009pandas,carlsten2021structures}).

 \item Only satellites with stellar masses $M_{*} > 3 \times 10^{5}$ $M_{\odot}$ are retained, matching the luminosity cut of $LV>2\times10^{5}$ used by \cite{kroupa2010local} and assuming a mass-to-light ratio of 1.5 (\cite{dabringhausen2016extensive}). \end{enumerate} Thus, gravitationally bound satellite galaxies are systematically identified by analyzing their spatial distribution, kinematic properties, and dark matter halo membership relative to a central host galaxy.
-This procedure enables a consistent census of satellite populations across environments of varying density, thereby mitigating potential selection biases.
+This procedure enables a consistent census of satellite populations in environments of varying density, thereby mitigating potential selection biases.